 DAY 3: CONNEMARA NATIONAL PARK AND KYLEMORE ABBEY

-DAY 5: WESTPORT TO SLIGO VIA BALLYCROY NATIONAL PARK
+DAY 5: WESTPORT TO DONEGAL TOWN VIA BALLYCROY NATIONAL PARK

-Departing Westport, we make our along the northern wild and rugged coastline of Mayo before arriving in Sligo, known as the town of abounding in shells.
+Departing Westport, we make our along the northern wild and rugged coastline of Mayo before arriving in Donegal Town, known as the fort of the foreigners.

-DAY 6: SLIGO TO DERRY CITY VIA GLENVEAGH NATIONAL PARK
+DONEGAL TOWN TO PORTRUSH VIA GLENVEAGH NATIONAL PARK

-Derry City is our destination today, as we head north exploring the wilds of Donegal with magnificent views of the majestic Slieve League Cliffs, which are although less famous than the Cliffs of Moher, reach almost three times higher, 601 metres (1,972 ft).
+Portrush is our end destination today, as we head north exploring the wilds of Donegal with magnificent views of dramatic cliffs which are although less famous than the Cliffs of Moher, can reach almost three times higher, 601 metres (1,972 ft) at Slieve League.

 We continue our journey around the dramatic northern tip of Donegal towards Glenveagh National park and Castle.
 Set in some 16,500 hectares of County Donegal mountains, you have the chance to discover picturesque lakes, wild glens and woods, a large herd of red deer and the 19th Century Glenveagh Castle.